merlinthemagic/MTM-Signal/PreBuilds/SignalCli/Client/v0.9.0/Build.md

 ```

-Build libzkgroup.so: (0.8.x does not work)
+Build libzkgroup.so: (0.8.x branch does not work with signal-cli, so get the latest 0.7.x)

 ```
 cd /tmp/